 The only problem (for some users) is that the computer can’t run Windows applications with the new processing system.
 Also, if you are an avid PC gamer, you might need a different laptop option.

 Dell XPS 13”

 - Pros: portable, very lightweight, anti-glare screen

-- Cons: some might need to upgrade depending on software and work needs
+- Cons: some might need to upgrade depending on storage needs

 - Thin screen bezel: makes the laptop extremely portable and thin

 - Touch and non-touch options: choose whichever screen will work better for you